How can I find out

 Can I register for courses on the web?

 Yes…but…you must meet with an education faculty member first.
 This is done at drop-in advising (see FAQ above) In addition to checking on your course selections, the education faculty member can alert you to any changes in the teacher preparation program or changes made by the Massachusetts Department of Elementary and Secondary Education.
 At the end of your meeting, the education faculty member will sign your registration form and/or electronically enable you to register online.
-You will have to meet with BOTH your advisors (education and your other major – If you do not have a second major declared, you must go to Academic Advising in Maxwell – they will act as your second advisor).
+You will have to meet with BOTH your advisors (education and your other major – If you do not have a second major declared, you must go to Academic Achievement Center for advising in Maxwell – they will act as your second advisor).
 Note: Post Bacc students do NOT need to meet with an advisor prior to registration.
 You will have satisfied the requirement of meeting with your advisor during GRPP501.
 You may go on-line and register.

 Do I need to pass the Teacher Test?
+(Note: Does not apply to Early Education and Care)

-What resources are available to help me
+What resources are available to help me prepare for the Teacher Test?

 1.You may obtain FREE help at The Reading Center and the Writing Center, which are both parts of the Academic Achievement Center that is located in the Maxwell Library.
 You may also receive advice on test taking strategies.